HouzuoGuo/laitos/doc/[Daemon]-mail-server.md

 a short moment, check the inbox on any of `ForwardTo` address (e.g. `me@example.com`), the test mail should arrive at all of the `ForwardTo` addresses.

-Try invoking an app command - send laitos server an email with arbitrary subject, and write down password PIN and app command in the content body.
-Look for the command response in an email replied to the sender.
+Try invoking an app command - send laitos server a mail with arbitrary subject, and write down password PIN and app command in the content body.
+Look for the command response in a mail replied to the sender.

 ## Tips
 - Mail servers are often targeted by spam mails - but don't worry, use a personal mail service that comes with strong spam filter (such as Gmail) as `ForwardTo` address, then spam mails will not bother you any longer.
 - Occasionally spam filter (such as Gmail's) may consider legitimate mails forwarded by laitos as spam, therefore please check your spam folders regularly.
+- Many Internet domain names use [DMARC](https://en.wikipedia.org/wiki/DMARC) to protect their business from mail spoofing.
+  Though laitos usually forwards the verbatim copy of incoming mail to you, DMARC makes an exception - laitos has to change the sender from `name@protected-domain.com` to `name@protected-domain-laitos-nodmarc-###.com` where hash is a random digit.
+  Otherwise your mail provder will discard the mail silently - without a trace in spam folder.